harshvardhan0709/Lane-Detection-and-Steering-Angle-Calculation/README.md

 # Lane-Detection-and-Steering-Angle-Calculation

 #### Floating Ball Lane Detection
-Computer vision techniques to identify lane boundaries and compute the estimate the radius of curvature given a frame of video of the road.\
+Computer vision techniques to identify lane boundaries and compute the estimate the radius of curvature given a frame of video or live camera feed.\
 &nbsp;&nbsp;&nbsp;&nbsp;**To achieve this, the following steps are taken:**
 - Computed the camera calibration matrix and distortion coefficients of the camera lens used given a set of chessboard images   taken by the same camera
 - Used the aforementioned matrix and coefficient to correct the distortions given by the raw output from the camera